tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 ```

+## 3. Configure for use within Kubernetes.

+When we depoy this nodejs code for use within Kubernetes, it will connect to MongoDb using a url which is provided by a Kubernetes service.
+We also use environment variable to allow Kubernetes to, for example, determine the path where the API is exposed.

-## 3. Configure mongoDb connection url to use within Kubernetes.
+### 3.1 Configure mongoDb connection url to use within Kubernetes

 In the `utils/mongoUtils.js` file, you will need to update the local connection string to a url that wil work within Kubernetes (this will match the kubernetes service name for mongoDb).
 Note we include a release name passed as an environment variable (as we could potentially deploy multiple instances of a component in the same canvas).